 Top with fruit of freshly whipped cream.

-If you don't have a zester or a microplane, use a vegetable peeler to remove the zest.
-If any white pith comes along, scrape it off with a pairing knife and then chop the zest with a chefs knife until very fine.
+- If you don't have a zester or a microplane, use a vegetable peeler to remove the zest.
+If any white pith comes along, scrape it off with a paring knife and then chop the zest with a chefs knife until very fine.

 You might also like: